 Crosses over with Heartwarming, but Loki's panicked calling for help when Odin slips into the Odinsleep.
 Regardless of how upset Loki was with his father at that moment, he never wanted nor expected his father to be struck down.

 Thor trying and failing to lift Mjölnir halfway through the movie.
+He assumed the hard part would be gaining physical access to the hammer; it never seemed to occur to him that he might not be worthy.
 He walks up, a big grin on his face, and grabs the hammer...but he can't pull it out.
 He tries for a few minutes before falling to his knees and screaming incoherently at the sky.
 It's hard to describe the exact look on his face; it's like a soldier coming home to his wife, looking forward to his favorite meal, and finding out she doesn't even remember him.

 Not long after this, a downtrodden Thor is taken into custody without a fight by the S.H.I.E.L.D. agents, despite tearing through them minutes ago to reclaim Mjölnir.